SecureIdentityAlliance/osia/src/doc/functional-specifications.rst

     * - Biometric Data
       - Digital representation of biometric characteristics.
         As an example, a record containing the image of a finger is a biometric data.
+        All images can be passed by value (image buffer is in the request) or by reference (the address of the image is in the request).
+        All images are compliant with ISO 19794.
+ISO 19794 allows multiple encoding and supports additional metadata specific to fingerprint, palmprint, portrait or iris.

     * - Candidate
       - Information about a candidate found during an identification